Isabelle Haak: International career

 Haak made her international debut with the Swedish national volleyball team against Latvia on 10 May 2014 at the age of fourteen, and became the youngest ever volleyball player to represent Sweden at senior level.
 She was the member of the Swedish U19 teams that won the U19 NEVZA (North European Volleyball Zonal Association) Championships in 2014 and 2015.

 Personal life

-Haak was born in Perstorp but she later moved to Ängelholm shortly after her father had passed away from stomach cancer when she was 9 years old.
+Haak was born in Perstorp to a French father and a Swedish mother, but she later moved to Ängelholm shortly after her father had died of stomach cancer when she was 9 years old.
 Her older sister Anna is also a national volleyball player and was her teammate during her time in Engelholms VS.